apiltamang/tensorflow_rtp_materials/README.md

 [WEEK-7](https://github.com/apiltamang/tensorflow_rtp_materials/tree/master/week-7): We look at a number of implementations of recurrent nets by both building them from a scratch, and by using tensorflow provided APIs (BasicRNNCell, BasicLSTMCell).
 We try to solve the problem of character level encoding using the prescribed RNNs.

-[WEEK-8](https://github.com/apiltamang/tensorflow_rtp_materials/tree/master/week-8): Brief analysis of classical machine learning methods vs deep learning methods.
+[WEEK-8](https://www.slideshare.net/ChaoHanchaohanvtedu/deep-cnn-vs-conventional-ml-81059441?trk=v-feed): Chao Han presents a brief analysis of classical machine learning methods vs deep learning methods, specially for image processing.

 [WEEK-9](https://github.com/apiltamang/tensorflow_rtp_materials/tree/master/week-9): We use LSTMs to model a sentiment analysis problem.
 This problem is that of modelling distribution of words (as opposed to characters in WEEK-7).
 Hypothetically, LSTMs should result in better accuracy for this problem than opposed to using a simple dense-layer for classification.
 I haven't done a direct comparison against dense-layer for that matter, but pointed to results in a different notebook for some comparison.